 Adam Sapp, Senior Associate Dean & Director of Admissions

-California: East San Fernando Valley, Long Beach, West Los Angeles, West Beach
+California: East San Fernando Valley, Hollywood & Wilshire, West Beach, West Los Angeles

 Adam grew up in central Ohio and attended Kenyon College as an undergraduate, receiving a bachelor’s degree in history in 2002.
 Shortly after graduation he joined the Claremont McKenna College admission office, where he worked for seven years before leaving to pursue graduate work.
 After receiving his master’s degree in education from Harvard University, Adam worked in the Princeton University admission office for five years, where he oversaw yield efforts and managed Princeton’s international admissions team.